openmobilityfoundation/mobility-data-specification/modes/README.md

 ### Vehicle Attributes

 The `vehicle_attributes` array returns a list of JSON-formatted key/value pairs which correspond to the allowed attributes and values for the operative mode.
 For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).

+### Accessibility Options

+The `accessibility_options` array returns a list of JSON-formatted key/value pairs which correspond to the allowed accessibility attributes and values for the operative mode.
+For each mode, the allowed attributes and corresponding values are defined in the [mode definition](#list-of-supported-modes).

 [Top][toc]